-The FY2018 has built on the impressive work of the Arafura team, which we reported on in 2017, and the Nolans Project is rapidly approaching a Final Investment Decision (FID), which will follow the Board receiving the results of the Definitive Feasibility Study (DFS) and project finance secured.
+The FY2018 has built on the impressive work of the Arafura team, which we reported on in 2017.

+The Nolans Project is rapidly approaching a Final Investment Decision, which will follow the Board receiving the results of the Definitive Feasibility Study and project finance secured.